Imports

 Welcome to DSC 10! 👋¶

-- You'll learn just enough programming and statistics to do data science.
+- Learn just enough programming and statistics to do data science.

-- This class lays the foundation for all other courses in the DSC major.
+- Lays the foundation for all other courses in the DSC major.

 Agenda¶